 All of our early reading books are colour banded.
 Your child will be given a colour band to choose their home reading book from which will help to ensure that the book they select is at the right reading level for them.
 Every colour band includes books from a range of reading schemes so that they will experience a range of stories, genres, text types and illustrations.
 We encourage parents to share their child’s reading books together, followed by asking and answering questions about the text in order to improve comprehension skills.

-All pupils regularly engage in Guided Reading sessions in class to practice their reading, and focus on developing reading skills such as inference, deduction, develop opinions and so on.
+All pupils regularly engage in Guided Reading sessions in class to practice their reading, and focus on developing reading skills such as inference, deduction, developing opinions and so on.
 These sessions support pupils to become well rounded readers, able to interpret texts and develop personal tastes.

 Reading for Pleasure